 Prioritise Professional Indemnity Cover

-Professional indemnity is the most important cover for physiotherapists.
-Ensure your limit is adequate for your practice - $1M minimum for sole practitioners, with higher limits for multi-practitioner clinics or those offering higher-risk treatments like spinal manipulation or dry needling.
+PI is the most important policy for physiotherapists and a condition of AHPRA registration.
+Ensure your limit is adequate - $2M minimum for sole practitioners, with higher limits for multi-practitioner clinics or those offering higher-risk treatments like spinal manipulation or dry needling.

 2